microsoft/ark/docs/quickstart.md

 runtime = ark.Runtime()

 ```
-First, we need to create the operational graph for our DNN model.
+First, we need to create the operational graph for our model.
 In this example, we define a simple model with two input tensors.
 The output tensor is the sum of these input tensors.

 ```python
 M, N = 64, 64